quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 % initials="P."
 % surname="Saint-Andre"
 % fullname="Peter Saint-Andre"
-% organization="Filament"
 %   [author.address]
-%   email = "peter@filament.com"
+%   email = "stpeter@jabber.org"
 .# Abstract

 This specification addresses the challenges of using JavaScript Object Notation (JSON) with constrained devices by providing a standard set of mapping rules to Concise Binary Object Representation (CBOR) that preserve all semantic information, such that the original JSON string can be identically re-created.
-JSON Constrained Notation can also be used by devices as a native data format, which can then be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher-level systems.
+JSON Constrained Representation (JCoR) can also be used by devices as a native data format, which can then be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher-level systems.

 {mainmatter}